 Grade 4: Bushwalking experience recommended.
 Tracks may be long, rough and very steep.

 How much does it cost?

-Each participant is asked to donate $25 to the Blue Mountains Camino Supporters group to assist in the on-going development and mapping of the 5-Day Walk route and to provide the necessary tools to each walker.
+We ask each participant for a $25 donation to assist in the on-going development and mapping of the route and to provide the necessary tools to each walker.

 If you are unable to attend you can transfer the registration to another person.
 However, we cannot refund the $25 registration donation.

 NOTE: If you registered and made the donation for the cancelled March 2020 5-Day Walk and wish to do the September walk, you are still required to register but you do not need to make the donation (tick appropriate box).
 We hope you can join us for the September 5-Day Walk!